Golf fitness and conditioning: Integrating lessons with physical training

 They might seem like small, simple things, but they can affect everything from your accuracy down the fairway to how far you can drive the ball off the tee.
 A good golf driver can’t out-hit poor strength and conditioning!

-Flexibility: Unleashing the Swing Potential
+Flexibility: Unleashing the swing potential

 Flexibility is the main ingredient in a powerful, effective golf swing.
 Being flexible means, you can get a full range of motion in the upper body without moving the lower body unnecessarily, leading to a more effective swing and less chance of tweaking a muscle.
 Add these stretches to your routine to improve your flexibility: